 Will students be required to get tested for COVID-19?

 All residential students will be required to have a screening test for COVID-19 administered by the university when they arrive on campus and then regularly thereafter.
-The university will pay for all costs associated with screening tests for residential students.
+The university will pay for all costs associated with screening tests for students who have registered their intention to be on campus.
 For diagnostic tests administered when a student is sick with COVID-19, health insurance will cover the cost of those diagnostic tests.
 Please verify your student health insurance coverage.

 Additionally, all non-residential students who plan to be on campus as well as all staff and faculty who plan to be on campus will be required to undergo weekly onsite screening tests.

 Bentley is partnering with the Broad Institute to conduct screening testing.
 The Broad (pronounced brōd) test procedure uses a nasal swab in the front of your nose, which is less likely to cause discomfort.
 Results are expected in about a day.